Business Intelligence & Analytics: What is it?

 The right information also helps with risk management, and eventually, increasing a portfolio company’s exit value.

-By monitoring key performance indicators and market trends, firms can identify weaknesses.
+By monitoring key performance indicators and market trends, organizations can identify weaknesses.
 The right data can help develop strategies to address these issues and strengthen a firm’s portco or a company’s operations.

 One of the key considerations in BI & analytics is the selection of data sources.
-As obvious as it may sound, accuracy is a must-have, along with whether the information is up-to-date and aligned with the firm’s overall strategy.
+As Slatton mentioned earlier, accuracy is imperative, along with up-to-date information that’s aligned with the firm’s overall strategy.

-Once the firm knows what it wants to track, it must decide how to securely collect and store that information.
+Once the firm knows what it wants to monitor, it must decide how to securely collect and store that information.

 Integrating new private equity analytics programs and tools must be done with existing systems in mind.
 These might include portfolio management software, investor reporting platforms, website analytics, payroll management and more.